DEFRA/waste-tracking-service/docs/api-specification.md

 - differences in data requirements
 - data to be submitted in any order (e.g. receipt before collection)

-##Draft Open API specifications
+## Open API specification
-The following draft specifications is published on the Swagger API hub:
+The following Private Beta specification is published on the Swagger API hub:

 - [receipt of waste API specification](../apiSpecifications/)